You are listening to the Sean Hannity Radio Show Podcast.

 Now, one other investigation we've got coming up on the program today.

-We now are continuing our deep dive, investigative dive into surveillance, unmasking, intelligence leaking, that everybody In the alt-left propaganda, destroy Trump media has been ignoring.
+We now are continuing our deep dive, investigative dive into surveillance, unmasking, intelligence leaking that everybody in the alt-left propaganda, Destroy Trump Media, has been ignoring.

-We don't haven't seen the evidence, but we have several sources telling us that members of the Obama administration were looking at political politicians, particularly people who are running for office.
+We haven't seen the evidence, but we have several sources telling us that members of the Obama administration were looking at political politicians, particularly people who are running for office.

 Okay, particularly people.